Author Compliance Tool

 Use our ACT to check self-archiving policies of Wiley journals.

-Authors of articles published in Wiley journals are permitted to self-archive the submitted (preprint) version of the article at any time, and may self-archive the accepted (peer-reviewed) version after an embargo period.
+Authors of articles published in our journals may self-archive the submitted (preprint) version of the article at any time and may self-archive the accepted (peer-reviewed) version after an embargo period.
 Find out more about self-archiving with Wiley here.

-This page details Wiley's general policy for self-archiving.
-Wiley's society partners may set policies independently and authors should refer to the copyright policy of their chosen journal, which can be found on Wiley Online Library or by contacting the journal.
-Additionally, certain funding organizations have separate agreements and authors should refer to our Funder Agreements page for details of these agreements.
+Our society partners may have their own policies and authors should check the copyright policy of their chosen journal.
+This can be found on the journal's page on Wiley Online Library or by contacting the journal directly.
+Additionally, certain funding organizations have separate agreements.
+Check our Funder Agreements page for details of these agreements.

 The submitted version of an article is the author's version that has not been peer-reviewed, nor had any value added to it by Wiley (such as formatting or copy editing).